-Delaware

-(State or other jurisdiction of incorporation or organization)

-23-2691170 (I.R.S.
-Employer Identification No.)

-550 East Swedesford Road, Suite 350, Wayne, PA 19087 (Address of principal executive offices) (Zip Code) (215) 231-1000

-(Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Trading Symbol(s)

-Name of each exchange on which registered

-Common Stock, \$.001 par value per share

-RDN

-New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 ☑ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes [ □ No X Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Se ecurities Excha inge Act of 1934 durin he preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been sul ject to such fil ing requirements for he past 90 days.
-Yes No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be sub mitted p oursuar nt to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was i equired to sub mit such iles).
-Yes ⊠ No □
+23-2691170 Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 550 East Swedesford Road, Suite 350, Wayne, PA 19087 (Address of principal executive offices) (Zip Code) (215) 231-1000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Trading Symbol(s) Title of each class Name of each exchange on which registered Common Stock, \$.001 par value per share RDN New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes  No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🖾

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$